Skip links

 The ground generator method for active atmospheric intervention is a complex method and requires careful selection of positions and number of generators to protect a given area of interest.
 To implement such a system, numerous studies are required prior to design.

-Land-based generators used in active atmospheric interventions operate with a mixture of substances, which maintain their physical and chemical properties throughout the temperature range in which they produce aerosols containing silver iodide.
+Ground-based generators used in active intervention in the atmosphere operate with a mixture of substances, which maintain their physical and chemical properties throughout the temperature range in which they produce silver iodide aerosols.

-The effectiveness of ground generators in dispersing seed material to the target area within the cloud is limited.
+The efficiency of ground-based generators in dispersing seed material in the target area inside the cloud is limited.
 The best results are obtained in active interventions in the atmosphere to increase the amount of precipitation, especially in mountain regions where ground temperatures are already close to the optimal range.
 In some cases, these areas are practically inside the clouds.

-Under conditions different from those mentioned above, when land-based generators are used, aerosols are produced close to the earth's surface and not in or near clouds.
+In conditions other than those mentioned above, when ground-based generators are used, aerosols are produced close to the earth's surface and not in or near clouds.
 These aerosols are then entrained in the atmosphere by updrafts and reach the target area in the cloud.

-This type of intervention is much less efficient than using missile systems or aircraft, but has advantages in terms of operating costs.
+This type of intervention is much less effective than using missile systems or airplanes, but has advantages in terms of operating costs.
 Another advantage of this method is the ease with which the generators can be controlled remotely and also does not require airspace restriction when in use.

-A more effective approach to hail control using this method is to disperse artificial condensation nuclei (silver iodide) long before the convective system reaches the area, which is a preventative method of hail control and also stimulates rainfall.
+A more effective approach to combat hail by this method is to disperse artificial condensation nuclei (silver iodide) long before the convective system reaches the area, as a preventive method to combat hail, but also to stimulate precipitation.

-Atmospheric turbulence and convection phenomena can transport these condensation nuclei from near land generators into convective clouds, up to the level where ice nucleation occurs.
+Atmospheric turbulence and convection can transport these condensation nuclei from near-earth condensation nucleators inside convective clouds to the level where ice nucleation occurs.
 This process leads to a decrease in hail size.
 However, the method does not provide a guarantee as to the exact area where the condensation nuclei will arrive, as they can be influenced by atmospheric conditions and cloud movement.

 Active interventions in the atmosphere using Helium Balloons